liamdugan/Project2-Stream-Compaction/README.md

 * GPU Naive scan implementation
 * GPU Work efficient scan and stream compaction implementation
 * Wrapper for Thrust compaction
-In this project I implemented the scan and stream compaction algorithms on both the CPU

 # Questions
 ### Roughly optimize the block sizes of each of your implementations for minimal run time on your GPU